 - Inflammatory Bowel Disease

-Board certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA area including Johns Creek GA; Cumming GA; and Lawrenceville.
+Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA area including Johns Creek, GA; Cumming, GA; and Lawrenceville.
 The in-house endoscopy suite at Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from rectal bleeding do not ignore the symptoms; contact us at (770) 227-2222 to schedule a diagnostic appointment.